 A new awareness tool

 The “Safety Post” is based on real events and developed to engage individual and team reflection by looking back at and discussing accidents and ways to avoid them.

-- Safety Post #22: Passenger transfer: Risk assessment is paramount
+- Safety Post #30: Risk assessment and heavy weather

 See the previous awareness campaigns